 Follow Me!!
 Like my Facebook page!!

-- Just under 1 cup of lukewarm water
+- 1 cup lukewarm water (or just under)

-- 4 tbsp. olive oil (and extra for brushing)
+- 4 tbsp olive oil (extra for brushing)

 - 1 cup black olives (sliced)

-- 1 cup of sun-dried tomatoes packed in oil (drained and sliced)
+- 1 cup sun-dried tomatoes packed in oil (drained and sliced)

 - 1 egg yolk (beaten)